polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/transaction.md

 ### Validating transactions

-A FRAME runtime defines rules that determine the validity of any transaction type.
+A runtime defines rules that determine the validity of any transaction type.
 It translates this information by tagging transactions with special fields to help nodes determine whether a transaction is valid or not.
-The tag system gives nodes just enough information to know whether a transaction provides the data required by the runtime.
+This tagging system gives nodes just enough information to know whether a transaction provides the data required by the runtime.

 Using these runtime-defined rules, the local node's transaction pool checks that the transactions received meets specific conditions and whether it should be included in a block or not.